libpd/pd-for-android/PdCore/README.txt

     libpdnative.so, is in git, so that you only need to run ndk-build if you actually change the native code.

-  - If you change the class PdBase.java, you need to run make in jni/src in order to update the JNI headers and rebuild libpdnative.so.
+  - If you change the class PdBase.java, you need to run make in the project directory in order to update the JNI headers and rebuild libpdnative.so.